Regressive versions of Hindman's Theorem: Canonical and Regressive Ramsey's Theorems

 \section{Canonical and Regressive Ramsey's Theorems}

 We review some definitions and known facts concerning Ramsey's Theorem and its canonical and regressive versions.
 We use $\Nat$ for the set of natural numbers and $\Nat^+$ for the set of positive integers.
 For $X\subseteq \Nat$ and $n\geq 1$ we denote by $[X]^n$ the set of subsets of $X$ of cardinality $n$.
-For $k\geq 1$ we identify $k$ with $\{0, 1, \dots, k-1\}$.
+For $k\in\Nat^+$ we identify $k$ with $\{0, 1, \dots, k-1\}$.
+Accordingly, for $S\subseteq \Nat$, $c:[S]^n \to k$ indicates a colouring of $[S]^n$ in $k$ colours.
+Intervals are intervals in $\Nat$.
 We start by recalling the statement of the standard countable Ramsey's Theorem.

-\begin{definition}[Ramsey's Theorem] Let $n, k\geq 1$.
+\begin{definition}[Ramsey's Theorem] Let $n, k\in\Nat^+$.
 We denote by $\RT^n_k$ the following principle.
 For all $c:[\Nat]^n \to k$ there exists an infinite set $H\subseteq \Nat$ such that $c$ is constant on $[H]^n$.
 The set $H$ is called homogeneous or monochromatic for $c$.
 Also, we use $\RT^n$ to denote $(\forall k \geq 1)\,\RT^n_k$ and $\RT$ to denote $(\forall n \geq 1)\,\RT^n$. \end{definition}